crossminer/maracas/docs/detections.md

 ---

 ## Method Now Final
-A method goes from `non-final` to `final`, thus the method cannot be overriden.
+A method goes from `non-final` to `final`, thus the method cannot be overridden.
 Client code breaks if there is an attempt to override the method.

 **Detection**